acmbpdc/openlib.cs/DiscreteMathREADME.md

 The Average Cost Per Semester For Purchasing Hard-Copies Is Around AED 300/- With a variable degree of + or - AED 100/- Per Semester To Account For All Cases.
 Over Four Semester Of Core Courses, That Amount On Avg.
 Would Be AED 1200/- Or Around INR 23,000 /- Which Can Be Spent Elsewhere.

-**While We Are Providing The Ebooks As A Free And Open Resource, We We Would Ask You Not To Indulge In Massively Distributing Or Proliferating The Link As It Could Trace Back To The Uploader For Malpractice As They Are Pirated.
+**While We Are Providing The Ebooks As A Free And Open Resource, We We Would Ask You Not To Indulge In Massively Distributing Or Proliferating The Link As It Could Trace Back To The Uploader For Malpractice As They Are Pirated**.

-**_The Ebook Copies Are Provided As It Is Our Belief That Source Material Should Be Provided Free Of Cost And In Open Collaboration.
+**_The Ebook Copies Are Provided As It Is Our Belief That Source Material Should Be Provided Free Of Cost And In Open Collaboration_**.

 ## ABOUT THE COURSE